 What Are Pollutants?

-The Clean Air Act requires the Environmental Protection Agency (EPA) to set National Ambient Air Quality Standards (NAAQS) for six common air pollutants, or criteria air pollutants.
+The Clean Air ActOpens in a new tab. requires the Environmental Protection Agency (EPA) to set National Ambient Air Quality Standards (NAAQS) for six common air pollutants, or criteria air pollutants.

 Common outdoor pollutants include nitrogen dioxide, nitrogen oxides, sulfur dioxide, ground-level ozone, and methane.